peterivarsson/rest-doc-maven-plugin/README.md

 ## What does this Maven plugin do

-It parses the classes and sources files for JAX-RS Annotation and JavaDoc comments.
+It parses the classes and sources files for JAX-RS Annotations and JavaDoc comments.
 It creates a index.html file in "output" directory.

 ## Plugin configuration